-Present-day Honolulu stretches along the narrow coastal plain between eastward Koko Head and the necklace of military reservations at Pearl Harbor, an area visited by those seeking out traces of the “date which will live in infamy,” Dec.
+A popular beach destination, present-day Honolulu stretches along the narrow coastal plain between eastward Koko Head and the necklace of military reservations at Pearl Harbor, an area visited by those seeking out traces of the “date which will live in infamy,” Dec.
 7, 1941.
 Vestiges of the missionary era can be seen downtown, while the Chinatown district, which for a time recalled the bawdiness of Honolulu's whaling years in its now-defunct red-light district, creates an exotic atmosphere with open-air lei stands and herb shops.

 Even the two capitol buildings on the island contrast with and synthesize the essence of their periods in a uniquely Hawaiian way.
 Marvel over Iolani Palace, the only example of American Florentine architecture in the world, before admiring its 20th-century replacement, the Hawai‘i State Capitol, which showcases many of the Hawaiian Islands' striking natural aspects.
 Situated between the two structures is a statue of the beloved Queen Lili‘uokalani, the kingdom's last reigning monarch.